jacobleboeuf/breakgenerator/README.md

 	6. Enter starting time of shift, followed by comma
 	7. Enter end time of shift, followed by comma
 	8. If associate is currently training, add 'y'
-	9. If other shifts exist for the associate within the week, add comma and repeat steps 4, and 6-9 until finished
+	9. If other shifts exist for the associate within the week, add comma and repeat steps iv, and vi-ix until finished
 	10. When completely finished, press q to quit and generate grids for week

 See files for examples of input/output